bcgov/NotifyBC/docs/docs/config/cronJobs.md

 ## Re-dispatch Broadcast Push Notifications

-This cron job re-dispatches a broadcast push notifications when original request failed.
+This cron job re-dispatches a broadcast push notifications when redis cluster fails.
 It is part of [guaranteed broadcast push dispatch processing](../config/notification.md#guaranteed-broadcast-push-dispatch-processing)

 The default config is defined by _cron.reDispatchBroadcastPushNotifications_ config object in file _/src/config.ts_